tonimrga/ai-trip-planner-api/README.md

-Node.js API with user auth implemented using JWT.

-MongoDB is used for the database.
+Node.js API for a trip planner application.

 To run the project run:
 - npm install